Margarita Latin American and Caribbean Film Festival

-The Margarita Latin American and Caribbean Film Festival, sometimes known as FilMar,:107 is an important international cultural event dedicated to generating spaces for the distribution and promotion of the best of Venezuelan, Latin American, and Caribbean film.
+The Margarita Latin American and Caribbean Film Festival, sometimes known as FilMar,:107 is an international cultural event dedicated to generating spaces for the distribution and promotion of the best of Venezuelan, Latin American, and Caribbean film.

 History

 It began in 2008, started through the Cinema and Audiovisual Media Platform of Venezuela's Ministry of Culture, with the national film distributor Amazonia Films organizing the awards.
 It takes place during the month of October of each year on Margarita Island.
 Its main award is the Golden Pelican.